ritzhack/google-smart-fridge/frontend/README.md

 # SmartFridge Frontend

-A modern React application for the SmartFridge project, built with TypeScript, Vite, and Shadcn UI.
+A modern React application for the SmartFridge project, built with TypeScript, Vite, and Radix UI.

 ## 🚀 Features

-- **Modern UI**: Built with Shadcn UI components and Tailwind CSS
+- **Modern UI**: Built with Radix UI components and Tailwind CSS
 - **Type Safety**: Full TypeScript implementation
 - **Fast Development**: Vite for quick development and hot module replacement
 - **Code Quality**: ESLint and TypeScript for code quality and type checking